IgnacioGarrido/Gavl/README.md

 \** _If used this mechanism to keep the diversity, it is recommended to do it every a considerable number of generations (5 or more).
 This is because the newly created individuals will probably be much worst than the rest of the population, and it would be a good practice to let them 'mate' with the rest of the individuals for some generations._

+_\** If more information is wanted, go to the docs and the definition of the keep diversity function in ga_variable_length/tools/keep_diversity.py._

 ### Termination criteria